seznam/ima/docs/server/performance.md

 > `boolean = false`

 Enables SPA prefetch mode.
-When `true` and the server reaches the configured concurrency limit, requests will be served in SPA prefetch mode instead of full SSR.
+When `true`, requests will be served in SPA prefetch mode instead of full SSR.
+If a degradation function is configured, it can be used to conditionally enable or disable SPA prefetch based on custom logic.

 #### blackList